ucsdwcsng/UCSD_Progress/digital_twin_tracker.md

 **New Approach [IN-PROGRESS] :**
 - **Use GNU's approach to store data**
-    - Effectively, a PUB-SUB pattern in REQ-REP.
+    - Effectively GNU has implemented a PUB-SUB pattern in REQ-REP.
     - For more information, refer to Slides 32-36.

 ### TL;DR